-• The second and third steps in using Primatte require viewing the matte image in the monitor window.
-Click on the Matte View button in the upper right hand corner of the DS interface window.
+• The second and third steps in using Primatte require viewing the alpha channel of the image in the main DS viewer.
+Click on the View Alpha button.
 The display window will show a black and white view of the matte being created by Primatte.